-City DCD staff will review each request for reimbursement submitted by the Subrecipient.
+HHS staff will review each request for reimbursement submitted by the Subrecipient.
 Questionable or ineligible expenses will be identified and the Subrecipient will be requested to submit clarifications, corrections, or additional information.
-If a request for payment is reviewed and found to have errors or missing documentation, the invoice will be returned to the subrecipient with instructions for re-submittal.
-Payment will not be made until all documentation and information has been satisfactorily provided to the City (including any outstanding reports or other requests for information).
+If a request for payment is reviewed and found to have errors or missing documentation, the invoice will be returned to the Subrecipient with instructions for re-submittal.
+Payment will not be made until all documentation and information has been satisfactorily provided to HHS (including any outstanding reports or other requests for information).